-Advantage 🗸 Canon imagePROGRAF TX-4000 HP DesignJet T1300 ePrinter
+Advantage 🗸 Canon imagePROGRAF TX-4000 HP DesignJet T1700dr

 Text ✓

 Fine Lines = =

 Halftone Range = =

-Halftone Fill ✓
+Halftone Fill = =

 Solid Density ✓

 AEC Graphics ✓

 GIS Graphics = =

 Business Graphics ✓

 Photographic Images ✓

 Colour Gamut (Plain Paper, Fast) ✓

 Colour Gamut (Plain Paper, Standard/Normal) ✓

 Colour Gamut (Plain Paper, High/Best Quality) ✓

-Colour Gamut (Matte Coated Paper, High/Best Quality) V
+Colour Gamut (Matte Coated Paper, High/Best Quality) ✓

-^{+, -} and O represent positive, negative and neutral attributes, respectively.

-- O Buyers Lab's image quality test evaluation was conducted using Canon Standard Plain Paper 2 and HP Universal Bond. - + The Canon TX-4000 delivered superior optical densities in all modes for cyan, magenta and yellow, while the HP T1300 delivered higher optical densities for composite black in all modes. - + In Buyers Lab's colour gamut assessment conducted in Fast mode, the Canon TX-4000 delivered a 20.4% larger colour gamut, with a CIE volume of 200,598 versus a CIE volume of 166,652 for the HP model. - + The Canon model produced a 58.8% larger colour gamut in Standard/Normal mode-with a 332,964 CIE volume versus a CIE volume of 209,677 for the HP device. - + In High/Best quality settings, the Canon TX-4000 delivered a 58.1% larger colour gamut than the HP T1300, with a CIE volume of 343,545 versus a CIE volume of 217,295 for the HP model. - + When printing on matte coated paper using Canon's High quality setting and the HP T1300's Best quality setting, the Canon model delivered a 28.1% larger colour gamut than that of the HP unit, with a CIE volume of 410,918 compared with a CIE volume of 320,801 for the HP unit. - + Both models produced dark, pin-sharp Arial sans serif text that was legible down to the smallest (3-pt.) type size, with no breakup or bleed in all tested modes, but the Canon TX-4000 had a slight advantage in High/Best mode with characters rated excellent versus very good for the HP model.
-Serif characters produced by the Canon model, again, displayed no bleed and were fully formed, crisp and legible down to the 5-pt. size in Fast and Standard modes, and 3-pt. size in High mode.
-Times Roman text was legible down to the 3-pt. level in Fast and Quality modes, and 4-pt. level in Best mode for the HP T1300, but characters produced in Fast and Best modes were less distinct as they exhibited slight ink bleed.
+- +, and O represent positive, negative and neutral attributes, respectively. - O Buyers Lab's image quality test evaluation was conducted using Canon Standard Plain Paper 2 and HP Universal Bond. - + The Canon TX-4000 delivered superior optical densities for cyan, magenta and yellow in Standard/Normal and High/Best modes, while the HP T1700dr delivered higher optical densities for composite black.
+In Fast mode, the Canon unit produced the higher optical density for composite black and the HP device had the higher result for magenta, while results for cyan and yellow were comparable. - + In Buyers Lab's colour gamut assessment conducted in Fast mode, the Canon TX-4000 delivered a 35.8% larger colour gamut, with a CIE volume of 200,598 versus a CIE volume of 147,761 for the HP model. - + The Canon model produced an impressive 100.3% larger colour gamut in Standard/Normal mode, with a CIE volume of 332,964 versus a CIE volume of 166,241 for the HP device. - + Similarly, in High/Best quality settings, the Canon TX-4000 delivered a 100.2% larger colour gamut than the HP T1700dr, with a CIE volume of 343,545 versus a CIE volume of 171,562 for the HP model. - + When printing on matte coated paper in High/Best quality mode, the Canon model delivered a 47.7% larger colour gamut than that of the HP unit, with a CIE volume of 410,918 compared with a CIE volume of 278,251 for the HP unit. - + Both models produced dark Arial sans serif text that was fully formed and legible down to the smallest (3-pt.) type size, but the Canon TX-4000 had the advantage as its characters displayed no bleed in all modes, while the HP unit's san serif text exhibited some bleed in Fast and Normal modes.
+Serif characters produced by the Canon model, again, displayed no bleed and were fully formed, crisp and legible down to the 5-pt. size in Fast and Standard modes, and 3-pt. size in High quality mode.
+Times Roman text was legible down to the 5-pt. level in all modes for the HP T1700dr, but characters produced in Fast mode were less distinct as they exhibited slight ink bleed.